playcanvas/developer.playcanvas.com/docs/user-manual/xr/vr/index.md

 ## Getting started with WebXR VR

 To start a VR session, device support and availability should be checked first.
-Then, on user interaction such as a button click or other input, a VR session can be started:
+Then, on a user interaction such as a button click or other input, a VR session can be started:

 ```javascript
 button.element.on('click', () => {